SatyaSujitPasupuleti/greystone-loan-amoritization-project/README.md

 - Financial tests use Decimal arithmetic and assert cent-accurate results.

 ## Improvements
-- Adding OAUTH2, currently there is no authentication for users as I operated under the assumption that the loan logic was the focus of this exercise
+- Adding OAUTH2, currently there is no authentication for users or for any admins
 - Adding Admins/ Administrative Endpoints
 - Adding Ability to pay loans by users
 - Adding Acceptance Tests
 - Adding CI/CD using Github Actions / Jenkins
 - Adding linter to enforce PEP8 Standards / Pre-commit hook to enforce linting standards/commit logging standards
 - Adding further code documentation
-- Adding real PRs
+- Adding real PRs and branch protection